 A cat’s age is always a mystery, but it's something every pet owner wants to know.
-While some might consider age as just a number, it's actually useful for understanding our cats' needs and behaviors.
-But how do we accurately tell a cat's age to human years?
+While some might think of a cat's age as just a number, it's actually useful for understanding their needs and behaviors.
+But how do we accurately tell a cat's age in human years?

-Most people believe that a single cat year equals seven human years.
-But this is just a myth.
-A cat ages much faster in the earlier years, reaching adulthood in just the first two years.
+Most people believe that 1 human year is 7 cat years.
+But this is entirely untrue.
+A cat ages much faster in the early years, reaching adulthood in just the first two years.
 After the cat becomes an adult, the aging process slows down.

 Each additional cat year roughly equals four human years.